Academic Year 2024-25

 Student’s Academic Department

-The DOS will notify the student’s academic department.
+The DOS will notify the student’s academic department and often includes CPS in this communication.
 This facilitates notification, as well as helps identify those who could benefit from grief counseling and crisis response.
 The Dean or Department Head should notify other faculty, staff, or students as appropriate.
 The members of that department can consult with DOS and/or CPS for support and guidance in this process.
 Academic Departments should work collaboratively with DOS and CPS to facilitate appropriate notification, grief counseling, and crisis response.

 University Student Housing